epuerta9/kitchenai/README.md

 ## Why?

-The problem is the complexity of building AI applications has exploded within the last year with the amount of frameworks and techniques required to make things production ready.
-While these frameworks are crucial to delivering the best app experience, diving into langchain and llama-index is now requiring a specific skill-set entirely that puts a massive burden on application developers that are wanting to integrate AI into their products.
+The complexity of building AI applications has significantly increased in recent years due to the growing number of frameworks, techniques, and tools required to make solutions production-ready.
+While these frameworks, such as LangChain and LlamaIndex, are essential for delivering high-quality AI applications, they often demand specialized knowledge.
+This creates a substantial burden for application developers who aim to integrate AI into their products but may lack the specific expertise needed.

-The current solution has been to publish a list of cookbooks in jupyter notebook format and  while nice to look at, does not make it usable by other developers.
-You would have to read through the notebook, understand the sections you want, and copy paste the code that is needed into your application.
-Assuming you're also working in the same language!!
-Headache after headache just to integrate AI.
+Currently, the common approach is to provide a collection of AI "cookbooks" in Jupyter Notebook format.
+While these resources are helpful for learning, they are not readily usable in production by other developers.
+To integrate such code, developers must read through the notebooks, extract relevant sections, and adapt the code to fit their own applications—assuming they are working in the same programming language.
+This process is time-consuming, inefficient, and often frustrating.

-The better solution is to let AI developers write kitchenai decorated functions in whichever framework they choose and instantly have an production ready API for everyone to use.
-It takes an opinionated approach, using a variety of proven technologies, to build an API server without dealing with HTTP semantics.
+A more efficient solution is to allow AI developers to write kitchenai-decorated functions within their preferred frameworks, automatically generating a production-ready API.
+This approach uses proven technologies in a structured, opinionated manner to create an API server that abstracts away the complexities of HTTP semantics.
+The result is a streamlined development process, enabling seamless integration of AI capabilities into applications without the need for extensive, specialized knowledge.

 > _For those that do want more control, you have complete access to request objects, django ninja routers, and other django internals if your use case needs it._